godotengine/godot-website/collections/_article/whats-missing-in-godot-for-aaa.md

 More experienced programmers can use the servers directly or even plug C++ code to do the heavy lifting.
 ECS is often also proposed as a solution for this.
 Even GPU Compute (which is fully supported in Godot) can be easily used to solve this pattern.

-But for the sake of keeping Godot accessible and easy to use, the idea is to create a [swarm system](https://github.com/godotengine/godot-proposals/issues/2380) that takes care of the rendering/physics/etc. in large amounts of those objects and the user only has to fill in the code logic.
+But for the sake of keeping Godot accessible and easy to use, the idea is to create a [swarm system](https://github.com/godotengine/godot-proposals/issues/2380) that takes care of the rendering and physics in large amounts of those objects and the user only has to fill in the code logic.

 ### Large team VCS support